hackclub/apex/README.md

 choices for the Apex website since we don't have any interactivity, and the Apex Resources wiki is very content-heavy.
 Astro makes is super easy to organize this, and Tailwind CSS makes it super easy to style.

+In addition, this website also features a variety of API endpoints for time-tracking.
+These interface with both the time tracking application, and the [web-based time tracker](https://apex.hackclub.com/time).